An Introduction to Agent-Based Modeling: Modeling Natural, Social, and Engineered Complex Systems with NetLogo (MIT Press)

 The book first describes the nature and rationale of agent-based modeling, then presents the methodology for designing and building ABMs, and finally discusses how to utilize ABMs to answer complex questions.
 Features in each chapter include step-by-step guides to developing models in the main text; text boxes with additional information and concepts; end-of-chapter explorations; and references and lists of relevant reading.
 There is also an accompanying website with all the models and code.

-Social Network Analysis: Methods and Applications (Structural Analysis in the Social Sciences)
+Models and Methods in Social Network Analysis (Structural Analysis in the Social Sciences)

 Join our list